The Ultimate Guide to Credit Card Protection and How to Use It

 • Phone scams offering loss protection for a fee.
 Some scammers have been calling people and telling them they may be liable for charges beyond $50 on their credit card.
 They then try to get people to buy loss protection and insurance programs.
 If you get this call, know that credit cards include fraud protection at no additional fee — plus, your liability is limited to $50 by law.
 Call your credit card company if you have any questions about its fraud protection programs.

 • Scams claiming your account has been compromised.
 In this case, the scammer will ask you to provide personal details, such as your credit card number, claiming your account has been compromised.
-Don’t ever give sensitive credit information over text or email.
-If someone calls claiming to be your credit card company, call the company directly from the number on the back of the card, instead of any number you may get during a call.
+Don’t ever give sensitive credit information over text or via email.
+If someone calls claiming to be your credit card company, call the company directly from the number on the back of the card.
+Scammers can mask their true phone number and make it appear as if they are legit.

 • Fraudulent text alerts.
-Scammers also may send text messages asking for your CVV number on a credit card to “fix” a security problem.
-A real credit card company would never ask for this information.
+Scammers also may send text messages asking for your CVV number on a credit card to “fix” a security problem or “verify” or “update” your account.
+A real credit card company would never ask for this information nor send text messages like this.

 • Fake account protection offers.
 Any account protection should come directly from your credit card company, not from a third party.
 If you receive these offers, don’t take them up on it.